 In Europe, sovereign yields remain at particularly high levels

 The yields are now very close for France and Greece.
+Yields jumped following the threat of tariffs from the Trump's administration.

 Italian, Greek and French 10-Y yields - Since Jan.
 2021